getcarina/getcarina.com/_tutorials/004-porting-your-application.md

 1. Run the following command to make the script executable: `chmod u+x RAILS_ROOT/bin/launch_cluster`
 1. Run `RAILS_ROOT/bin/launch_cluster`

 Building the containers may take about 15 minutes the first time because the process must build the Rails application image and update and install `apt-get` packages.
 Errors are expected for removing containers the first time as they don't yet exist.
-Here's an example of what you will see:
+Here's an example of what you will see when it completes:

 ```
+Sending build context to Docker daemon 120.8 kB
+Step 0 : FROM ruby:2.2.1
+2.2.1: Pulling from library/ruby
+511136ea3c5a: Pull complete
+d338bb63f151: Pull complete
+65688f7c61c4: Pull complete
+...
 Tasks: TOP => environment
 (See full trace by running task with --trace)
 Error response from daemon: Container web1 not found